-Four of the contract analytical laboratories (GEL, STL, H2M, and Brooks Rand) participated in several national and state PE testing programs in 2005.
-The fifth contractor, Chemtex Laboratory, did not participate in PE testing because there is no testing program for the specific analytes Chemtex analyzed: tolytriazole, polypropylene glycol monobutyl ether, and 1,1-hydroxyethylidene diphosphonic acid.
+Four of the contract analytical laboratories (GEL, STL, H2M, and Brooks Rand) participated in several national and state PE testing programs in 2006.
+The fifth contractor, Chemtex Laboratory, did not participate in PE testing because there is no testing program for the specific analytes Chemtex analyzed: tolytriazole, polypropylene glycol monobutyl ether, and 1,1hydroxyethylidene diphosphonic acid.
 Each of the participating laboratories took part in at least one testing program, and several laboratories participated in multiple programs.
 Results of the tests provide information on the quality of a laboratory's analytical capabilities.
-The testing was conducted by Environmental Resource
+The testing was conducted by Environmental Resource Associates (ERA), the National Voluntary Laboratory

-Associates (ERA), the National Voluntary Laboratory Accreditation Program, the voluntary Mixed Analyte Performance Evaluation Program (MAPEP), and NYSDOH Environmental Laboratory Accreditation Program (ELAP).
+Accreditation Program (NVLAP), the voluntary Mixed Analyte Performance Evaluation Program (MAPEP), and NYSDOH Environmental Laboratory Accreditation Program (ELAP).
 The results from these tests are summarized in Section 9.6.1.
-Because Brooks Rand only analyzed samples for mercury and methyl mercury, their PE results are not summarized.
-Brooks Rand maintained the required certification when performing analyses for BNL in 2005.
+Because Brooks Rand analyzed samples only for mercury and methylmercury, their PE results are not summarized.
+Brooks Rand maintained the required certification when performing analyses for BNL in 2006.